Interview Guide Oct 31

 Are there behavioral or situational interview questions in the process?

-Apple may ask behavioral questions to assess your ability to work in a collaborative design team, handle design challenges, and communicate effectively with stakeholders.
+Cruise may ask behavioral questions to assess your ability to work in a dynamic environment, handle challenging product management scenarios, and communicate effectively with stakeholders and team members.

-How can I prepare for the interviews in the Apple UX Designer interview process?
+How can I prepare for the interviews in the Cruise PM interview process?

-Review design principles, and practice design exercises, and be ready to discuss your past design projects, your design thinking, and how you've created exceptional user experiences.
+Review product management principles, and practice case studies, and be ready to discuss your past product management experiences, decision-making, and how you've achieved successful product launches.